kckarnige/tscm-issues/readme.md

 #

-**This a modpack that aims to make Minecraft feel better, no matter how you prefer to play!
+**This modpack aims to make Minecraft feel better, no matter how you prefer to play!
 Whether you're a builder, a survivor, or someone looking for a fun hour with friends, you're sure to have a great time!**

 > **If you enjoy this pack and would like to help me out finacially, consider donating to either my [CashApp](https://cash.app/$kckarnige) or [Ko-Fi](https://ko-fi.com/kckarnige)!**